Greece Moments Greece Moments

 Syros Atlantis, Vari

-3-star hotel near the beach with simple, clean rooms.
+A 3-star hotel near the beach with simple, clean rooms.
 Rich breakfast and friendly hosts.

 ➲ To book Syros Atlantis*

-Here we spent the night on Syros
+Where we stayed on Syros

 Aiolia Apartments Syros, Ermoupoli